Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - No active alerts: Ensure you have rows in Supabase for `heatmap_tracker_alerts`, `heatmap_indicator_tracker_alerts`, or `rsi_correlation_tracker_alerts` with `is_active=true` and non‑empty `pairs` (max 3).
 - Thresholds too strict: For Heatmap, start with Buy≥70 / Sell≤30.
 On higher TFs, RSI may hover mid‑band for long periods.
 - Arm/disarm gating: After a trigger, that side disarms and rearms only after leaving the zone (threshold−5).
-- Correlation triggers: Fire only on transitions into a mismatch state; steady regimes won’t re‑trigger.
+- Correlation triggers: Fire only on transitions into a mismatch state; steady regimes won't re‑trigger.

 ### 📰 News API Usage (External Source + Internal Endpoints)